Join Our Mission: volunteer your time or expertise

-Volunteers and interns play a key role in our ability to serve others in our community.
-Without them, we would not be where we are today and our capacity to serve would be nowhere near as great.
+Volunteers and interns play a key role in COI’s ability to serve others in our community.
+Without our volunteers, we would not be where we are today and our capacity to serve would be nowhere near as great.

 Below are descriptions of available volunteer positions.
-We are always looking for more volunteers, and thank you for taking the time to fill out an application.
-Visit the volunteer application page.
+We are always looking for more volunteers.
+Thank you for taking the time to fill out an application.

 Medical/Dental Clinic Staff and Assistants